 Have a mechanism to pay the bill immediately

-Once you’ve accepted a last minute deal for your Antarctica cruise, things will move fast.
-Some agencies will be able to hold the cabin for 24 hours for you but most will be unable to confirm your booking until you’ve paid.
+Some travel agencies will hold the cabin for 24 hours but most will be unable to confirm the booking until you’ve paid and confirmed your travel insurance details.
 This means you need to pay fast.

 Because the departure date is likely to be days away, you’ll need to pay in full immediately.
 Debit cards and bank transfers take a few days so these aren’t accepted for last minute deals.
-The only ways to pay are via credit card or PayPal.

 PayPal has some hefty charges so you may want to avoid this.

-It’s worth calling them too to notify them of a large transaction so they don’t decline it.
+It’s worth calling your bank to notify them of a large transaction so they don’t decline it.
 And make sure to pay the balances off in full so as not to incur any interest charges!